GitNMirrors/PowerSensor/README.md

 ### Connecting to Arduino

 Connect the probe as follows:

-blue wire to any GND pin on your arduino red wire to 5/3.3V black to A0
+blue wire to any GND pin
+red wire to 5/3.3V
+black to A0

-Now add 4,7k Ohm pullup resistor between the red and black wire.
+Now add a 4,7k Ohm pullup resistor between the red and black wire.

-The green wire remains nconnected.
+The green wire remains unconnected.

 ## Software